Skip to content

 Used for: function

-Sets the call convention, which may be ignored if the convention is not supported on the target.
-Valid arguments are veccall, ccall, stdcall.
+Sets the calling convention, which may be ignored if the convention is not supported on the target.
+Valid arguments are veccall, cdecl, stdcall.

 @deprecated